Honu Byron: Overview

 All-around iSUPs are designed to perform reasonably well for a large variety of uses.
 Normally they balance maneuverability and tracking by giving more preference to being easy to turn.
 It can be frustrating for beginner paddlers to paddle a board that is difficult to get pointed where they want to go!
 Because of that, all-arounds are not normally known for their tracking performance beyond being acceptable for casual use.

 I normally test boards in that same order as well – maneuverability first and then tracking.
-So when I completed my turning tests and found that the Byron swings a full 360° with fewer than 5 forward sweep turning strokes (which is really good, by the way), I was not expecting it to do well with our tracking test…
+So when I completed my turning tests and found that the Byron swings a full 360° with just over 4 forward sweep turning strokes (which is really fast, by the way), I was not expecting it to do well with our tracking test…

 … Oh, but I was wrong!
 The Byron’s tracking ability was incredibly impressive given its size and maneuverability!